 Using Secure Passwords

 Always use two-factor authentication whenever the option is available and change your password once you see any odd log activity in your account.
-Never allow websites or browsers to store your login/password data, especially when you are using public Wi-Fi networks.
+Never allow websites or browsers to store your login/password data, especially when using public Wi-Fi networks.

 To avoid having your cookies tracked and stored, use private browsing modes when using Chrome and Firefox.